Introduction

 Question Types are automatically set when data is imported into Q. However, Question Type can be modified by changing the Question Type drop-down in the Variables and Questions tab (this can be done by modifying the Question Type value for any one of the variables in a question).

-Multiple variables can be grouped together as a question by selecting the variables in the Variables and Questions tab, right-clicking and selecting Set Question.
+Multiple variables can be grouped together as a question set by selecting the variables in the Variables and Questions tab, right-clicking, and selecting Set Question.

-Once Question Type has been set or changed, there are some additional settings that change how the data is processed:
+Once Question Type has been set or changed, some additional settings change how the data is processed:

 - If changing to a Pick Any or Pick Any - Grid question, the Count This Value settings in the Value Attributes will determine how percentages are computed.